 - Vanilla the Rabbit from Sonic The Hedgehog, although her husband (if she has one) has never been seen.
 She lets her daughter Cream accompany Sonic on his adventures with little issue.

 - Mistel from Yggdra Union always claims to be one, but although she does all the housework for her grandfather, she's not actually married — her fiance ran off on her before the start of the game.
 She's very proud of her domestic skills, and they do not stop her from kicking massive amounts of enemy ass.

-- Wilma Flintstone and Betty Rubble from The Flintstones, doingthe cooking, cleaning, taking care of the children and their husbands, but averted in the 1980s series The Flintstone Comedy Show, where Wilma and Betty work as newspaper reporters for the Daily Granite.
-Also in the 1993 TV-movies where they start their own catering business.
+- Wilma Flintstone and Betty Rubble from The Flintstones, doing the cooking, cleaning, taking care of the children and their husbands, but averted in the 1980s series The Flintstone Comedy Show, where Wilma and Betty work as newspaper reporters for the Daily Granite.
+Also averted in the 1990s TV movies, where it's revealed that they eventually started their own catering business.